Suing After An Auto Accident Most states have specific laws that govern this process, so…

 Generally speaking, however, most insurance companies will attempt to resolve claims in a timely and efficient manner.

-What Are the Statute Of Limitations To File An Accident Claim In Georgia?
+What Are the Statute Of Limitations To File a Georgia Car Accident Claim?

 However, an insurance company may delay settlement negotiations in order to run out the statute of limitations, so it's important to work with an injury lawyer as soon as possible after your accident in order to prevent missing the window of opportunity to file a personal injury claim.